telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

  $ ldapadd -x -W -D "cn=admin,dc=openstack,dc=org" -f group.ldif
 ```

-### Adapt existing LDAP (creating needed groups)
+## Adapt existing LDAP (creating needed groups)

-In case you have a previous LDAP with users already provisioned, you need to group them into the following groups in order to match with IoTPlatform access control policies:
+In case you have a previous LDAP with users already provisioned, you need to group them into the following groups in order to match with IoTPlatform access control policies (described in [rtd](https://fiware-iot-stack.readthedocs.io/en/latest/topics/user_permissions/index.html#users-and-permissions)()

   - ServiceCustomerGroup
   - SubServiceCustomerGroup